 General Precautions and Tips

 How do you flock a Christmas tree at home?
-Follow these tips before anything else.
+Follow these tips before you begin.

 Warranty Disclaimer

-Any damage that results from flocking or altering your Balsam Hill artificial Christmas tree in any way will void your warranty.
-For more information, read our warranty policy.
+Any damage that results from flocking or altering your Balsam Hill tree in any way will void your warranty.
+For more information, refer to our warranty policy.

 Safety First

-Keep flocking materials away from children and pets.
-While most are non-toxic, some sprays may contain potentially hazardous chemicals.
-If your tree has lights, thoroughly check for broken bulbs and frayed wires to prevent electrical hazards.
+Keep flocking materials out of reach of children and pets.
+While many products are non-toxic, some sprays may contain chemicals that need careful handling.
+If your tree has lights, check for broken bulbs or frayed wires to avoid electrical hazards.

 Wear Protective Gear

-Wear a mask, gloves, and safety goggles to prevent inhalation, ingestion, or contact when making and applying the flocking mixture.
+Wear a mask, gloves and safety goggles to prevent inhalation, ingestion or skin contact with flocking materials.

 Work In a Well-Ventilated Area

-Flocking Christmas trees can be messy, so work outdoors or in the garage with open doors if you have the space and weather permits.
-Lay down a tarp, drop cloth, or painter’s plastic to catch residual flock.
+Flocking can get messy, so work outdoors if you can, or in a garage with the doors open.
+Lay down a tarp, drop cloth or painter’s plastic to catch any excess.

 Do a Patch Test